What is XinFrams?

 How did malware install on my computer?

-How to avoid installation of malware and other unwanted applications?
+How to avoid installation of malware and other unwanted applications

-The appearance of the ransom note (GIF):
+Appearance of the ransom message (GIF):

-Text in the ransom note:
+Text in the ransom message:

 Ooops!
 Your Computer Has Been Locked!!
 And All Your Important Files Are Encrypted!!!